 We work with a wide range of organisations to help them support dads.
 You might be a service provider striving to be more father-friendly and inclusive, an employer exploring family-friendly working practices, or a policy-maker seeking consultation on parenting practices for dads as well as mums.
 In all cases, we help find the win-win.

 We offer a range of services including training, consultancy, events, research and media work.
-We’ve co-produced manuals for dads-to-be, given evidence to the equal opportunities committee of the Scottish Parliament, and in 2016 we’re organising Year of the Dad – a nationwide celebration of fatherhood and the importance of fathers in child development and parenting.
+We’ve co-produced manuals for dads-to-be, given evidence to the equal opportunities committee of the Scottish Parliament, and in 2016 we launched the Year of the Dad – a ground-breaking national initiative to celebrate fatherhood and the importance of fathers in child development and parenting.
 Help yourself to our resources, information and support and FNS research, or browse the FNS Directory and events listings.

 Our friends and partners are as crucial in this endeavour as they have been from the very beginning of our organisational life.
 Inclusivity is key.
 We support mums as well as all dads (step-dads, gay dads, adoptive dads, kinship dads and of course grandads!) and prefer to focus less on fathers’ “rights” and more on children’s needs.